 - Make safety a priority.
 Senior management must be visible in the safety effort and must support improvement.

 - Evaluate accident history and near-misses at least monthly.
-Look for trends in experience, and take corrective action on the worst problems first.
+Look for trends and take corrective action on the worst problems first.

 This article is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel or an insurance professional for appropriate advice.